scabros/scabrosfw/README.md

 This is a work in progress, any advice or help is welcome.
 I dont believe i am a genius, this CAN have problems so check it out.
+I am concious that using static functions inside classes is a "bad practice".
+We can discuss for a while about complexity/normalization vs simplicity/sloppiness.
+I think we should try to respect and follow what is called "good practices".
+But i also believe that we should search some techniques that make our work easier.
+That's the reason behind some "regretable" decisions i made.
+Just to name a few i am aware of:

+- PDOSql is a static class because i dont have Models.
+So any script might need direct database access.
+But, i left the connection logic outside to explicitly force the developer to do it manually (also enabling the possibility to connect to another BD) -trigger_error use: i dont use exceptions because a generic error page and good logging seems enough for me.